 |Distance||138 miles (223 km)|

-Amtrak is the main train company in the United States and operates medium and long-distance intercity services in 46 American states and 3 Canadian provinces.
-With over 300 Amtrak trains running daily, you can travel by train across America and explore destinations near and far.
-Take the Acela train for high-speed services connecting popular cities in the Northeast, the Coast Starlight to travel up and down the stunning West Coast or the Empire Builder to travel from Chicago to the Midwest and the Pacific Northwest among others.
-Amtrak offers different class options to suit any traveler’s budget with classes like Coach, Business, First and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
+Amtrak is the main train company in the United States operating medium and long-distance intercity services in 46 US states as well as in 3 Canadian provinces.
+There are over 300 Amtrak trains running daily.
+With Amtrak you can travel by train across the country and explore destinations near and far with routes such as the Northeast Regional connecting cities in the East Coast, the Coast Starlight connecting destinations up and down the West Coast, the Empire Builder connecting Chicago and Midwestern cities to the Northwest, and many more.
+Amtrak offers different class options suiting any budget, from Coach Class to Business Class, First Class, and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
 There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey between Boston and Albany, NY.

 This train departs at around 12:50 p.m. from South Station and 1:00 p.m. from Back Bay Station on the Lake Shore Limited Line, getting into Albany around 6:00 p.m. for a roughly 5h journey.
 The other six trains throughout the day take longer because of the change at Penn Station and a greater number of stops on the way to Albany as part of the Empire Service, Northeast Regional, or Maple Leaf.